AdamRuane99/AdamRuane99/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=AdamRuane99)

 I'm a passionate product development data analyst with a mission to leverage scripting languages as the golden source for data ingestion and visualization.
-My daily toolkit includes Power BI, SQL, Python, and R, which I wield with expertise to extract valuable insights.
+My daily toolkit includes Power BI, SQL, Python, and R

 ## 🎓 Master of Science in Computer Science - Artificial Intelligence student  (Currently)
 Current Semester: